irislib/faq/README.md

 ### Badge
 Indicates that the user has a NIP05 identifier.

+### Backups and Restore

+You can download (and copy) your profile data and the following list.

+You can restore your previous data either by uploading the file (.json) or pasting the same data into the field.

+Restoring your old following data will merge it with your current version.
+The profile data is restored only if it's the latest version (event).
+All other events are republished (not posted as new).

 ### Block
 User blocks are private.
 When you block someone on Iris, DMs will be locally removed as well, and any further DMs rejected.
 Block lists are stored encrypted to self in event kind 16462.